bruhtus/bruhtus.github.io/content/posts/split-up-vimrc.md

 ### Downside

-- You need to use grep or something similar if you want to check if the mapping already exist or not.
+- You need to use `grep` or something similar if you want to check if the mapping already exist or not.
 If you didn't split up your vimrc, you can just use vim built-in search function.
 - You need to download a lot of file if you want to have full experience of your vim.

 ## Split Up Vimrc

 If you still want to go on despite the downside, then it's time to split up your vimrc.

 First thing first, you need to know that vim has runtime path which gonna be loaded everytime you start vim.
 And we can use the default runtime path to our advantage.
-For the full list, you can check [here](https://learnvimscriptthehardway.stevelosh.com/chapters/42.html), but to make it simpler we're only gonna use `~/.vim/plugin` (for vanilla vim) or `~/.config/nvim/plugin` (for neovim) directory.
-Every file in those directory gonna get loaded every time you open vim, so you can add your config in those directory.
+For the full list, you can check [here](https://learnvimscriptthehardway.stevelosh.com/chapters/42.html), but to make it simple, we're only gonna use `~/.vim/plugin` (for vanilla vim) or `~/.config/nvim/plugin` (for neovim) directory.
+Every file in those directory get loaded every time you open vim, so you can add your config in those directory.

 For example, you can move your defaults config such as `set number relativenumber` into file `defaults.vim` and place it in `~/.vim/plugin` (for vanilla vim) or `~/.config/nvim/plugin` (for neovim) and defaults config such as `number` and `relativenumber` gonna get loaded everytime you open vim.